PedroJoaquim/ParaGraph/README.md

 In order to load a `Graph` from a GML formated file it is necessary to create a `GraphLoader<VV, EV>` instance.
 With this instance you need to call the `fromFile` method, supplying 3 parameters.
-The first parameter is a file path (a `String`) to the GML formated file holding the graph information.
+The first parameter is the file path (a `String`) to the GML formated file holding the graph information.
 The second and third parameter are `Function` objects that receive a `String` as input and return `VV` and `EV`, respectively.

 Our GML parser implementation supports a special property named "value", on `node` and `edge` GML elements, that provides the ability to load values specific to your needs.
 The parser reads the "values" as `String` and, on loading this information to the `Graph`, invokes the `Function` objects.